mcneel/help-docs/_en/flamingo/5/help/render-farm.md

  1. A recent job should show up in the Jobs list.
 This can take a few minutes for large jobs.
  1. The status of the job will change to active.
  1. After a period of time, the machines above should pick up tasks with the same date.
- 1. The Percent complete will increase as tasks are completed.
+ 1. The Percent complete increases as tasks are completed.
- 1. Watch for jobs status Completed when the job is finished.
+ 1. Watch for the job status Completed when the job is finished.

 ## Farm Job Options